SeldonIO/seldonio.github.com/deploying-steps.md

 A worked example using the [Movielens 100K](http://grouplens.org/datasets/movielens/100k/) dataset is also provided [here](ml100k.html).

-# Overview
+# Overview<a name="overview"></a>
-The process and creating and serving content recommendation models is summarized in the diagram below:
+The process of creating and serving content recommendation models is summarized in the diagram below:

 ![Content Recommendation](/img/contentRecommendation.png)

-Live activity is sent to Seldon via the REST API.
+Live activity is sent to Seldon via the [Seldon API](api.html).
 This will include user activity (e.g. which pages they viewed on a website) as well as item data (e.g. details about new articles published on a website with their metadata).
 Offline content recommendation models will be created.
 Presently Seldon provides several [Spark](http://spark.apache.org/)  based models as well as some examples in python using libraries such as [gensim](https://radimrehurek.com/gensim/)  and [scikit-learn](http://scikit-learn.org/stable/).
 For runtime content prediction we need a runtime scorer to take the models created and use them to provide recommendations in real time.
 Seldon provides several builtin runtime scorers for the various Spark based models.
-Optionally a microservice can be deployed to do the runtime scoring.
+Optionally, a microservice can be deployed to do the runtime scoring.
 An example microservice deployment is shown [here](content-recommendation-example.html).

 # Create client and meta-data schema<a name="client"></a>
 To serve content recommendation you first need to create a client which will have an associated consumer key.

-You can create this via the seldon CLI as describe [here](seldon-cli#client).
+You can create this via with [```seldon-cli client```](seldon-cli#client).

 Next you will need to define the item meta-data schema.
 Here is an example schema for an item representing a music album: